12:15-14:00 EDT: Lunch break

 - How can regions adapt and reconfigure their innovation system when economic or technological conditions change?

-The main insights from each table will be reported back to the plenary to identify shared challenges, practical lessons, and points for mutual learning across regions.
+The main insights from each table were reported back to the plenary to identify shared challenges, practical lessons, and points for mutual learning across regions.

 16:30-17:00 EDT: Takeaways from participating regions and closing

-All participants will be invited to share one action point and one or two key takeaways from the seminar.
+Regions were invited to share one action point and key takeaways from the seminar.

 Additional activity (8-9 June): Conference of Montréal

-In-person participants are also invited to join the 2026 Conference of Montréal: Leadership among Uncertainty on 8-9 June.
+In-person participants were also invited to join the 2026 Conference of Montréal: Leadership among Uncertainty on 8-9 June.